 '''

-(send an-area min-height) → (integer-in 0 10000)
+(send an-area min-height) → dimension-integer?

 (send an-area min-height h) → void?

-h : (integer-in 0 10000)
+h : dimension-integer?

 '''

 Gets or sets the area's minimum height for geometry management.

 The minimum height is ignored when it is smaller than the area's graphical minimum height, or when it is smaller than the height reported by container-size if the area is a container.
 See §1.4 "Geometry Management" for more information.